Nouzan/nouzdb/README.md

 # Nouzdb
-An embedded database for learning purpose that is based on SSTables.
+An embedded key-value storage for learning purpose, which is based on the idea of SSTable / LSM-tree.

 ## Plan
 - [x] Implement a memtable.